John G. Milburn: Citizen of Buffalo

 Milburn was a prominent citizen of Buffalo, serving as president of the Buffalo Club, a member of the executive board of the Buffalo Public Library, and a trustee of the Erie County and City Hall in Buffalo.
 He was also a prominent Democrat and a personal friend of Grover Cleveland.

 Milburn is perhaps best known as the President of the Pan-American Exposition, the 1901 World's Fair in Buffalo.
 He prepared a suite in his house to host President William McKinley, who was coming to the Exposition.
-After the president was fatally shot by anarchist Leon Czolgosz at the Exposition on September 6, 1901, he was treated at the hospital and brought back to Milburn's home.
-He died there eight days later.
+After the president was shot and wounded by anarchist Leon Czolgosz at the Exposition on September 6, 1901, he was treated at the hospital and brought back to Milburn's home; he died there eight days later.

-Because of this event, the house became a popular tourist site.
+Because of the event, the house became a popular tourist site.
 After it passed out of the family, it was later adapted as a hotel; it was demolished in 1957.